ElmahCoreEx/ElmahCoreEx/README.md

     options.Notifiers.Add(new ErrorMailNotifier("Email",emailOptions));
 });
 ```
 Each notifier must have unique name.

 ## Using Filters

-You can use Elmah XML filter configuration in separate file, create and add custom filters:
+You can use Elmah XML filter configuration in a separate file, create and add custom filters:

 ```csharp
 services.AddElmah<XmlFileErrorLog>(options =>